ArduPilot/ardupilot_wiki/dev/source/docs/ros2-cartographer-slam.rst

 Cartographer SLAM with ROS 2 in SITL
 ====================================

-This page shows how to setup ROS 2 with Ardupilot SITL and run Google Cartographer as a SLAM source.
+This page shows how to setup ROS 2 with ArduPilot SITL and run Google Cartographer as a SLAM source.

 Installation
 ============